 The word “relationship” describes the connection between two or more people.
 We can experience them in many forms throughout our personal journey since they are a complex and ever-changing set of interactions.

-Some important psychoanalysts like Sigmund Freud and Carl Jung focused heavily on relationships between people and how they can influence our happiness or distress.
+Some important psychoanalysts, such as Sigmund Freud and Carl Jung, focused heavily on relationships between people and how they can influence our happiness or distress.
+That’s why having emotional responsibility and attending counseling if you need healing is a must.

 It is important to recognize the types of relationships we partake in.
 These types can range from familial and platonic relationships to romantic partners.